 New London police make arrest in July 24 shooting

 Jul.
-30—NEW LONDON — Police announced Thursday they have arrested a city man in connection with a shooting that occurred Saturday morning in the area of Mitchell Court and Montauk Avenue.
+30—NEW LONDON — Police announced Thursday they have arrested a city woman in connection with a shooting that occurred Saturday morning in the area of Mitchell Court and Montauk Avenue.

 Police charged Daezhane Washington, 22, of 6 Mitchell Court, Apt.
 6, with first-degree assault, first-degree reckless endangerment, unlawful discharge of a firearm and criminal attempt at tampering with evidence.

-Note: Editor's Note: This article corrects the gender of the suspect.